sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 ### Windows

 We support Windows using [Docker](https://docs.docker.com/engine/installation/windows/).
-To be able to support running on Windows with NodeJS we need more [core contributors](/aboutus/) that can focus on Windows.
+To be able to support running on Windows with NodeJS we need at least one [core contributor](/aboutus/) that can focus on Windows.
+Are you that one?
+Please [get in touch](https://github.com/sitespeedio/sitespeed.io/issues/new)!